internet-of-things

 The very structural framework of the IoT is disruptive of traditional models, moving from siloed, vertical functions to interoperable, horizontal ones through what is known as “the network effect.”

 Here’s how it works.
-As the number of participants in a network increases, so do the number of connections.
+As the number of participants in a network increases, so does the number of connections.
 Even as each participant adds potential value, so does each connection.
 Given this, the total value potential of the network grows as an exponential function of the number of participants multiplied by the number of connections between them.
 Social media offers us an excellent example of the network effect.
 The total potential value of the interconnectedness between members of a social network is exponentially more valuable than the sum of individuals on the network alone.

 One of the fundamental underpinnings of the IoT is the machine-to-machine (M2M) interface, the idea of machines using the network effect to communicate with other machines to create greater potential value.
 This is facilitated by using software to connect physical machines to each other.